oracle/learning-library/workshops/autonomous-transaction-processing/LabGuide800BuildingMicroservicesOnATP.md

 unzip /path_to_wallet_RESTONHUBDB.zip -d /path_to_app_folder/ATPDocker/wallet_NODEAPPDB2/
 ```

-- In your wallet folder, edit sqlnet.ora and replace the fcontents of the file with the following text:
+- In your wallet folder, edit sqlnet.ora and replace the contents of the file with the following text:

 ```
 cd /path_to/ATPDocker/wallet_NODEAPPDB2